-- Motivation and general aim
+- Context, motivation and general aim

 - Defining the truthmaker framework

-- Presenting proof (outlines) of formal properties of 'truthmaker logics'.
+- Presenting proof (outlines) of formal properties of 'truthmaker logics'

-- Conclusion and current research
+- Conclusion

-- Truthmaker semantics (TS) was introduced to model 'exact truthmaking'. - Great interest in TS as a framework for analyzing various philosophical and linguistic phenomena, e.g., metaphysical grounding, counterfactuals and implicatures [cf. Fine (2017)]. - But limited study of the various logics arising from the semantics [exception being Fine and Jago (2019)].
+- (Finean) truthmaker semantics (TS) was introduced to model 'exact truthmaking'. - Great interest in TS as a framework for analyzing various philosophical and linguistic phenomena, e.g., metaphysical grounding, counterfactuals and implicatures [cf. Fine (2017c)]. - But limited study of the various logics arising from the semantics [exceptions being Fine and Jago (2019) and Korbmacher (2022)].